C191068/Ali_Khatami_EtherJS6/README.md

 But little bit different because first one is using contract.factory and another is using <br>
 function of the contract <br>

+When we call the function on the contract we get transaction response <br>

+When we wait for the transaction to finish we get transaction receipt <br>